kamenAleksandrov/DnD-Character-Creator-Android-App/README.md

 Also there seems to be a problem with the database.
 I will give it a few more days to try to figure it out.
 If I’m still stuck, I might move on to other projects and not waste time here.

+I’m unable to fix it in a reasonable timeframe.
+I will move on to other projects to enhance my skills.
+I may rewrite this someday.